yiisoft/docs/guide/en/start/installation.md

 ## Using individual packages

 Many Yii packages could be used separately from the framework via Composer.
-Framework-specific ones are prefixed with `yii-`.

-## Installing Assets <span id="installing-assets"></span>

-...
+Framework-specific ones have `yii-` prefix in their name.

 ## Verifying the Installation <span id="verifying-installation"></span>

-After installation is done, either configure your web server (see next section) or use the [built-in PHP web server](https://secure.php.net/manual/en/features.commandline.webserver.php) by running the following console command while in the project `public` directory:
+After you finish installation, either configure your web server (see next section) or use the [built-in PHP web server](https://secure.php.net/manual/en/features.commandline.webserver.php) by running the following console command while in the project root directory:

 ```bash
 ../vendor/bin/yii serve